Vellam (2021 film): Plot

-One day he talks about his addiction with one of his friends who takes him to a de-addiction center where Dr. Subhramaniyam is the chief doctor.
-Dr. Subhramaniyam takes Murali under his wing, offering to treat his addiction.
+One day he talks about his addiction with one of his friends who takes him to a de-addiction centre where Dr. Subramaniam is the chief doctor.
+Dr. Subramaniam takes Murali under his wing, offering to treat his addiction.
 But Murali slacks off and continues to drink.
-The doctor contacts Murali's wife who has left him earlier because of his excessive drinking and tells her that Murali needs love and care as part of the treatment.
+The doctor contacts Sunitha who has left him earlier because of his excessive drinking and tells her that Murali needs love and care as part of the treatment.

 After the treatment he returns to his homeplace where his friends continue to treat him as before, a drunkard.
 Murali gets back to his home and finds that his parents have sold their house and moved on.
-Seeing that no one is concerned about him, he jumps into a well to kill himself.
+Seeing that no one is concerned about him, he attempts suicide by jumping into a well.
 But he is rescued and rushed to hospital.
-When Dr. Subhramaniyam learns of this, he convinces Murali's family that he requires love and support.
+When Dr. Subramaniam learns this, he convinces Murali's family that he requires love and support.
 Murali then slowly becomes a successful entrepreneur and launches a product called "Waterman" tiles and even starts exporting them.
-The movie ends with Murali bringing another drunkard to Dr. Subhramaniyam for treatment, convinced that he too can reform, just like he has.
+The movie ends with Murali bringing another drunkard to Dr. Subramaniam for treatment, convinced that he too can reform, just like he has.